 “I can work around your schedule.
 I can also meet earlier than you’ve initially suggested if an opportunity arises.”

-“Meeting in a few weeks is fine for me.
+“Meeting next week is fine for me.
 If an opportunity arises before then I’ll also be available.”

 Meeting with Friends